 Hybrid cars use the electric motors to reduce the load on the engine, assisting with getting the car moving from a standstill, and generally making the engine more efficient.
 It also operates a more advanced version of stop-start – cutting pollution by switching off the engine whilst at the car is stopped, or even whilst it is still slowing down.
 It can then harness the energy recouped via regenerative braking to help it get going again.
 This reduces local emissions, and helps to save you money on fuel too.

-The UK’s public charging networks have grown massively over recent years, from 30 Rapid chargers in 2011, to almost 2000 rapid chargers in 2018.
+The UK’s public charging networks have grown massively over recent years, from 30 Rapid chargers in 2011, to over 3,200 rapid chargers in 2020.

 What could be easier than a fuel-station on your driveway?
 No more queuing to fill up in the rain – by charging at home whilst parked, the process of refuelling takes seconds (just plug in and walk away!).